GarwelGarwel/SpaceAge/README.md

 # SpaceAge

 Space Age is a mod for Kerbal Space Program, which collects and shows various information about your campaign.
 As of v.
-0.1.0, it has its first module, the Chronicle, implemented (see below).
+0.1, it has its first module, the Chronicle, implemented (see below).
 The mod is a beta.
 It shouldn't destroy your ships or kill your kerbals, but an occasional NRE or freezeup are possible.
 Please report errors in the Issues tab or in the forum post.

 **Chronicle**

 The Chronicle is the first module in the mod.
-It shows a history of notable events in the playthrough:
+It shows a history of notable events in the playthrough (adjustable in Difficulty Settings):
 - launches
 - vessel recoveries
 - vessel destruction